City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 An inspiring story of the friendship between Congressman John Lewis and 10-year-old activist Tybre Faw.
 Ages 7–10.

 Days of Infamy: How a Century of Bigotry Led to Japanese American Internment

-Examines the history of racism against Japanese Americans, exploring the territory of citizenship and touching on fears of non-white immigration to the U.S. Ages 12-up.
+This examination of the history of racism against Japanese Americans explores the territory of citizenship and touches on fears of nonwhite immigration to the U.S. Ages 12–up.